We want to see the immune system in action...

 We ask questions such as:

 What is the best way to build a model of the immune system to replicate immunity outside the body?
+Answering this question would reveal the mechanisms of

 With these questions in mind, we build the microfluidic devices, chemical assays, and computational models that are needed to answer them.
 Ultimately, our work will create new tools to understand how the immune system is organized.
 We and others will use these tools to make progress towards therapies for diseases such as multiple sclerosis, Alzheimer's disease, and solid tumors.